cod-ux/polly-server/README.md

-# Polly - A RAG Chatbot that is an expert in UK Policy Reform
+# Polly - Agentic expert in UK Policy Reform
 Backend for RAG chabot in Langchain and Django